Withdrawing and unpublishing content, and labelling content from previous governments

 Do not withdraw content:

-- if it’s a factual statement of the government’s position at a particular time, eg a speech, news story, press release, policy paper
+- if it’s a factual statement of the government’s position at a particular time, such as a speech or policy paper

 - in the event of a new government